MD, Washington University School of Medicine in St. Louis, (2016)

 METHODS AND MATERIALS: Patients with left-sided BC or ductal carcinoma in situ treated consecutively from 2005 to 2011 with MC-APBI were retrospectively identified.
 Cardiac and LAD contours were generated for each patient.
 Cardiac dosimetry and distance to the planning target volume were recorded.
 Patient health records were reviewed and cardiac events were recorded based on Common Terminology Criteria for Adverse Events version 4.0.

 RESULTS: Twenty consecutive patients with left-sided BC treated with MC-APBI were retrospectively identified.
 Median followup was 41.4 months.
 Mean equivalent dose in 2 Gy fractions delivered to the heart and LAD were 1.3 (standard deviation: 0.7, range: 0.2-2.9) and 3.8 (standard deviation: 3.0, range: 0.4-11.3) Gy, respectively.
 There was an inverse linear relationship (R2 = 0.52) between heart-to-lumpectomy cavity distance and mean heart equivalent dose in 2 Gy fractions.
 One patient (5%) experienced symptomatic cardiac toxicity.

-Geminin regulates the transcriptional and epigenetic status of neuronal fate-promoting genes during mammalian neurogenesis.
-Mol Cell Biol
+Geminin regulates the transcriptional and epigenetic status of neuronal fate-promoting genes during mammalian neurogenesis Molecular and cellular biology

-Yellajoshyula D, Lim JW, Thompson DM, Witt JS, Patterson ES, Kroll KL
+Yellajoshyula D, Lim J, Thompson DM, Witt JS, Patterson ES, Kroll KL